Paradigm4/scidb.dplyr/README.md

 ## Requirements

-- A SciDB database version greater than 15.12.
+- A SciDB database version greater than or equal to 15.12.
 - The https://github.com/Paradigm4/equi_join SciDB plugin.
 - The https://github.com/Paradigm4/grouped_aggregate plugin.
 - The SciDB shim HTTP interface https://github.com/Paradigm4/shim.
 - The scidb R package from CRAN (`install.packages("scidb")`).

+Best performance is obtained with the upcoming 17.x SciDB release.

 ## Install